 - (1) Personal Gain.
 It shall be a violation of this Article for a former City Official to use any confidential information to which the City Official had access by virtue of their official capacity and which has not been made public concerning the property, operations, policies, or affairs of the City, to advance any personal or private financial interest of any Person. - (2) Confidential Information.
 It shall be a violation of this Article for a City Official to intentionally, knowingly, or recklessly disclose any confidential information gained by reason of the City Official's position concerning the property, operations, policies or affairs of the City.
 This rule does not prohibit the reporting of illegal or unethical conduct to authorities designated by law. - (g) Abuse of Resources.
 It shall be a violation of this Article for a City Official to use, request, or permit the use of City facilities, personnel, equipment, software, supplies, or staff time for private purposes (including political purposes), except to the extent and according to the terms that those resources are generally available to other citizens and the City Officials for official City purposes. - (h) Abuse of Position.
 It shall be a violation of this Article for any City Official to: - (1) Harassment & Discrimination.
 Use the Official's position to harass or discriminate against any person based upon ethnicity, race, gender, gender identity, sexual orientation, marital status, parental status, or religion. - (2) Interference.
 Interfere with any criminal or administrative investigation alleging the violation of any provision of this Article, the City Charter, administrative policy or executive order in any manner, including but not limited to seeking to persuade or coerce City employees or others to withhold their cooperation in such investigation is a violation of this Article. - (i) Subsequent Work on Prior Projects.
-It shall be a violation of this Article for any former City Official, within one (1) year of the cessation of official duties for the City, to perform work on a compensated basis relating to a City contract or arrangement for the provision of goods, services, real property or other things of value, if while in City service the former City Official personally and substantially participated in the negotiation, award or administration of the contract or other arrangement.
-This Section does not apply to a City Official whose involvement with a contract or arrangement was limited to Deliberations as a member of the City Council, Planning and Zoning Commission, Board of Adjustment, or Public Utilities Board.
+It shall be a violation of this Article for any former City Official, within two (2) years of the cessation of official duties for the City, to perform work on a compensated basis relating to a City contract or arrangement for the provision of goods, services, real property or other things of value, if while in City service the former City Official personally and substantially participated in the negotiation, award or administration of the contract or other arrangement.